 From a young age Samantha has embraced and loved learning music.
 She started with piano at age 7 but when she discovered the guitar at age 12 she formed an unbreakable bond with the instrument.

-Elissa Finn – Singing Teacher
+Chantelle Smith – Singing Teacher